 Los Angeles Countywide Siting Element

-The Los Angeles County Department of Public Works (Public Works), under the auspices of the Los Angeles Solid Waste Management Committee/Integrated Waste Management Task Force (Task Force) and its Facility and Plan Review Subcommittee prepared the Preliminary Draft Los Angeles County Countywide Siting Element (Siting Element).
+The Los Angeles County Public Works, under the auspices of the Los Angeles Solid Waste Management Committee/Integrated Waste Management Task Force (Task Force) and its Facility and Plan Review Subcommittee prepared the Preliminary Draft Los Angeles County Countywide Siting Element (Siting Element).

 On November 15, 2012, the Task Force concurred with the Preliminary Draft Siting Element.
 Public Works is moving forward with the preparation of the environmental document as required by the California Environmental Quality Act (CEQA).
 Upon completion of the draft CEQA document and authorization by the Los Angeles County Board of Supervisors, the Draft Siting Element, along with the Draft CEQA documents, will be released to cities; responsible state, regional and local governmental agencies; the private and public sector; and other stakeholders for review and comment.
 During this period, Public Works, with Task Force assistance, will be conducting a series of public information meetings throughout Los Angeles County to seek input from residents and other stakeholders.